s-zeid/site/projects/amirunninglinux/privacy-policy/index.md

 Personal information
 --------------------

-Am I Running Linux? does not intentionally collect any personal information.
+Am I Running Linux? does not intentionally collect any personal information from people of any age.

 Analytics
 ---------

-The copy of amirunninglinux.com hosted at amirunninglinux.com and its subdomains uses Google Analytics to collect non-personal information about visitors, such as country, referring Web page, and technical information about the device used to access the site.
+The copy of the Am I Running Linux?
+Web site hosted at amirunninglinux.com and its subdomains uses Google Analytics to collect non-personal information about visitors, such as country, referring Web page, and technical information about the device used to access the site.
 The Android app is based on the Web site and thus also uses Google Analytics.
 For more privacy-related information regarding Google Analytics, see: